Dickinson-COMP-491-492/website/docs/assignments/PA02-ProjectExplorations.md

       - **Skills Match:** Briefly describe how well the languages / frameworks / tools that the project uses match or do not match your current knowledge and skill set.
       - **Other:** Add any additional thoughts that you would like to record about the project.
 Include things that you think may be helpful later when deciding which project to engage with.
    3. Commit your changes to your feature branch.
 Note that each project exploration should be in a separate commit.
-3. Turn in your work by creating a pull request for your changes.
+3. Turn in your work by creating a pull request to the upstream course repo for your changes.

 ### Finding H/FOSS Projects